Why Annual Wellness Visits are Truly Important

 Helpful Highlights

-• Foremost, providers see things we don't.
+Foremost, providers see things people may not notice themselves.
 Spending a lot of time with someone blinds us to subtle changes occurring that a provider can detect.

-• Adhering to any follow-up recommendations, treatments, or referrals is an important part of your loved one's ongoing health and well-being.
+Adhering to any follow-up recommendations, treatments, or referrals is an important part of ongoing health and well-being.

 There’s no rule on how often older adults should see their healthcare providers, but most should have at least one medical checkup a year, even if they seem perfectly well.
-During annual wellness visits, your loved one's provider can evaluate for disease risk, review medications, check on health concerns and chronic condition management, talk about lifestyle topics, and go over recommended tests.
+During annual wellness visits, the provider can evaluate for disease risk, review medications, check on health concerns and chronic condition management, talk about lifestyle topics, and go over recommended tests.

 A provider can do routine tests that we can't access at home, such as bloodwork, EKG, and other screenings.
-These provide important insights into your loved one's health status.
+These provide important insights into health status.

 Age increases the risk of health problems and many conditions don't have symptoms until they're really bad.
 A provider is more likely to find a health problem than we can on our own.